 - Bridge (no toll) – continue ferry service

 - Bridge (no toll) – discontinue ferry service

 - Toll Bridge – discontinue ferry service

 Financial, engineering, planning and traffic experts will study various factors related to each of the six alternatives (feasibility analysis details).
-Public meetings are planned in June (to inform people about the project and gather input) and October (to share the results of analysis).
-The final report is expected to be presented to the Board of County Commissioners in late 2018.
+A public meeting was held in June to inform people about the project and gather input.
+A second public meeting will be held in early November to share the results of the analysis before a final report is presented to the Board of County Commissioners in late 2018.

-At this time no decisions have been made on whether to build a bridge.
+The study will provide projections and data on the estimated financial costs, traffic impacts and related issues of six different options related to building or not building a bridge and keeping or not keeping the Canby Ferry.
+At this information-gathering stage, no decisions have been made and no recommendations are planned regarding either a bridge or the ferry.
 The Board will review the results of study in late 2018, discuss the issue further and not move forward without public input.
 If eventually a decision was made to proceed with a new bridge, actual construction wouldn’t take place until after several years of outreach, planning and design.

 - Feasibility study overview

 - Canby Ferry facts